unimarkup/specification/Unimarkup_Language_ReferenceManual.md

   ~~~

 ## Headers

 Headers are in atx-style only with support for 6 heading-levels.
 A `#` at start of a line followed by a space and one or more characters marks a header.
 Adding `#` before the space increases the header-level.

-At least one space must be between `#` and the header and a blank line must come before the header, if the previous line is not a header.
+At least one space must be between `#` and the header and a blank line must come before and after the header, if the previous or next line is not a header.
+Text after a header without a blank new line is treated as header text, allowing multiline header text.

-To easily link to headers, references are created implicitly with, where spaces between characters get replaced by `-` and other special keywords or blocks are removed.
+To easily link to headers, references are created implicitly, where spaces between characters get replaced by `-` and other special keywords or blocks are removed.

 **Example:**